Support our nonpartisan, nonprofit research and insights which help leaders address societal challenges.Donate

 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-The Conference Board Measure of CEO Confidence™ in collaboration with The Business Council improved further in the first quarter of 2021, following a sharp increase in the previous survey, conducted in September 2020.
-The measure now stands at 73, up from 64.
-This marks the highest level of CEO confidence since Q1 2004, when the measure stood at 74.
+The Conference Board Measure of CEO Confidence™ in collaboration with The Business Council improved further in the second quarter of 2021, following a sharp increase in Q1.
+The measure now stands at 82, up from 73.
+This marks the highest level of CEO confidence recorded since the measure began in 1976.
 (A reading above 50 points reflects more positive than negative responses.)